This programme is now closed.

 Strengthening Civil Society Participation in Social Enterprise Education and Development or CSO-SEED aims to improve civil society participation in policy reforms to develop an environment conducive to decent work, job creation and SME development.
 The project will realise this goal by using social enterprise as a development pathway.

-CSO-SEED will be implemented for three years and will cover the Autonomous Region in Muslim Mindanao or ARMM, along with other Bangsamoro areas in Mindanao.
+CSO–SEED is currently being implemented in the Autonomous Region in Muslim Mindanao (ARMM), along with other Bangsamoro areas in Mindanao.
 These are areas affected by conflict and underdevelopment for over four decades.

 CSO–SEED, financed by the European Union and co-financed and implemented by British Council, aims to build a stronger SME sector through the promotion of social enterprise, considered a sub-category of SME.
 The focus on social enterprise development will in turn deliver an innovative approach to the areas of decent work and job creation.

 The approach offers a sustainable and empowering way to support inclusive economic development, reducing barriers to economic security, particularly for vulnerable groups.

 Recognising the role of social enterprises in the development of an inclusive SME sector to offer decent work to a large number of people, this component established an enabling environment for social enterprises to flourish.
 CSO–SEED worked on identifying 20 advocacy-oriented CSOs in the trade and labour industry and provide them with skills knowledge and networks to support this agenda.
 CSO–SEED conducted four local and one national policy dialogues as part of the project engagement.